rizinorg/rizin/DEVELOPERS.md

 ## Modules

-The radare2 code base is modularized into different libraries that are found in libr/ directory.
-The binr/ directory contains the programs which use the libraries.
+The rizin code base is modularized into different libraries that are found in librz/ directory.
+The binrz/ directory contains the programs which use the libraries.

 It is possible to generate PIC/nonPIC builds of the libraries and also